THE YOUNG PERSON’S MANUAL

-Stay with the nutritional balancing diet.
-This means cooked vegetables with each meal, at least three times per day.
-Don’t’ even consider a vegetarian diet until you are in Stage Two of development.
+Stay with the development diet.
+This means cooked vegetables with each meal, three times per day.
+Don’t even consider a vegetarian diet.
 However, eat animal protein at most twice daily, and only 4-5 ounces per serving.
-Stay away from all fruit and wheat, which we find are not good foods today.
+Stay away from fruit and wheat, which we find are not good foods today.

 Don’t make excuses such as that you are traveling, or that your friends don’t like it, or you don’t like vegetables, or you don’t have time to cook.
 None of these excuses are helpful, ever.
 Just do it and you will be happy you did.

 Sex and relationships.
 Limit dating.
 Most is not safe for women.
 Even if it could be made safe, one can lose sexual fluid for no good reason, so it wastes one’s life energy without earning you much of anything.
 In other words, it is a waste of time (see marriage below).